 Access to Quality Care:

-When you have health insurance, you have access to a network of healthcare providers and hospitals, ensuring that you obtain quality care when you need it.
+When you have insurance, you have access to a network of healthcare providers and hospitals, ensuring that you obtain quality care when you need it.
 When you have insurance, you can get routine check-ups, immunizations, and treatment for illnesses or injuries.

 Peace of Mind:

-Worrying about medical bills might cause undue stress in your life.
-Health insurance provides peace of mind in knowing that you can seek medical attention when needed without concern of incurring excessive bills.
+Worrying about medical bills might cause undue stress in your life. insurance provides peace of mind in knowing that you can seek medical attention when needed without concern of incurring excessive bills.

 Parent’s Health Insurance: